 As a second-year student in the MFOS program, you must complete two Career Workshops (one in the fall and another in the spring).
-Innovation Academy students complete this series in the spring and summer semesters, during their terms of enrollment.
+Innovation Academy students complete this series of workshops in their spring semester.

-All MFOS students must keep a 2.0 GPA and earn 24 credits each year to remain eligible as well as reapply for aid by updating their FAFSA by December 15.
+All MFOS students must keep a 2.0 GPA and earn 24 credits each year to remain eligible as well as reapply for aid by updating their FAFSA.
 Parental income will also be reevaluated each year for scholarship renewal.
-The MFOS staff strongly urges scholars to submit their FAFSA by December 1 to avoid the potential that UF might receive it late.
+The MFOS staff strongly urges scholars to submit their FAFSA as soon as it opens on October 1st each year.

 Scholars registered with the Disability Resource Center (DRC) are required to earn 18 credit hours per academic year and they may petition for additional semesters to complete their degree.
 Under special circumstances, a scholar may earn fewer per their approved accommodations.
 The DRC is located in Reid Hall and scholars are strongly recommended to use their services if it improves their academic success while at UF.